MbuguaCaleb/second_flutter_app/README.md

 **Columns**
 ```
+A column goes up and down , a row goes across.

 They are used for alignment and they are the opposite of a row.

 we use the mainaxis alignment as the main axis which is the column as the name suggests.